Restaurant owners struggled to make ends meet in the early pandemic stages. Mass shutdowns and...

 Why was the ERTC Setup?

 To understand the details behind the Employee Retention Credit, you need an understanding of its purpose.
 Over the last two years, the COVID-19 pandemic has strongly disturbed the operations and functionality of significant service providers, particularly restaurants.
-Before the COVID outbreak, the restaurant sector, top food franchises, in particular, served as major employers amongst the private sectors.
+Before the COVID outbreak, the restaurant sector, and top food franchises, in particular, served as major employers amongst the private sector.
 Since then, these numbers have sharply dwindled due to economic uncertainty and instability in the sector.

 To support stakeholders suffering from these circumstances, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was introduced and implemented by Congress.
 Under this Act, federally regulated incentives like the ERC were offered to franchisees, giving them the necessary financial aid to stabilize their businesses.
 Restaurant owners have failed to fully understand the nuances behind the ERTC and subsequently have failed to use it.
 Initially, franchisees could either claim the Payment Protection Program or the ERTC: both are a part of the CARES Act.